TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 **Git tag: [`step01`](https://github.com/lgiordani/rentomatic/tree/step01)**

+_Update_: [this](https://github.com/ardydedase/cookiecutter-pypackage) Cookiecutter package creates an environment like the one I am creating in this section.
+I will keep the following explanation so that you can see how to manage requirements and configurations, but for your next project consider using this automated tool.

 I usually like maintaining a Python virtual environment inside the project, so I will create a temporary virtualenv to install cookiecutter, create the project, and remove the virtualenv.
 Cookiecutter is going to ask you some questions about you and the project, to provide an initial file structure.
 We are going to build our own testing environment, so it is safe to answer no to `use_pytest`.
 Since this is a demo project we are not going to need any publishing feature, so you can answer no to `use_pypi_deployment_with_travis` as well.
 The project does not have a command line interface, and you can safely create the author file and use any license.

 ``` bash